openstack/python-barbicanclient/README.rst

       secret get     Retrieve a secret by providing its URI. secret list    List secrets.
-      secret store   Store a secret in Barbican.
+      secret store   Store a secret in Barbican. secret update  Update a secret with no payload in Barbican.

 * License: Apache License, Version 2.0
 * Documentation: http://docs.openstack.org/developer/python-barbicanclient